openair-collective/openair-cyan/docs/_pages/materials_and_tools.md

 ​
 You will also need a ***high purity*** source of *calcium* or *magnesium hydroxide*.
 Calcium hydroxide can be purchased as `pickling lime` or as `kalkwasser` for saltwater aquariums.

-===​
+____

 ## Tools Needed

-Scissors (useful for cutting air tubing)
+- Scissors (useful for cutting air tubing)
-If you do not already have a scale for weighing, you will need one that has a precision to the nearest 0.1 g or less (0.01 g is preferable).
+- If you do not already have a scale for weighing, you will need one that has a precision to the nearest `0.1g` or less (`0.01g` is preferable).

 Tools for the optional Box and Fan setup

-Drill with 8/32” drill bit (for fan mounting holes) Box cutter (for scoring and cutting the fan ventilation holes) Sharpie or other permanent marker (optional but very useful) Small reciprocating saw (optional - would be useful for cutting the round ventilation holes on the sides of the file box) Optional Materials for Testing
+- Drill with `8/32”` drill bit (for fan mounting holes)
+- Box cutter (for scoring and cutting the fan ventilation holes)
+- Sharpie or other permanent marker (optional but very useful)
+- Small reciprocating saw (optional - would be useful for cutting the round ventilation holes on the sides of the file box)

+____

+## Optional Materials for Testing

-5% distilled white vinegar (for testing for CaCO3) Spoon (for dispensing Ca(OH)2 without the need to pour it) Assembly Time Required
+- 5% distilled white vinegar (for testing for $CaCO_3$)
+- Spoon (for dispensing $Ca(OH)_2$ without the need to pour it)

+## Assembly Time Required

 Minimal unit assembly takes a few minutes, assuming you’ve already eaten the hummus from the hummus container.
-The file box + fan assembly can be done in 2 hours following the provided instructions.
+The file box + fan assembly can be done in _`2 hours`_ following the provided instructions.